US election: Georgia vote audit confirms Biden victory | DW | 20.11.2020

 Biden is the first Democratic candidate to win in the southern US state since Bill Clinton in 1992.

-Even without Georgia, the outcome of the nationwide election puts Biden in a comfortable lead when it comes to the Electoral College, with 290 votes to President Donald Trump's 232, according to projections by the Associated Press (AP).
+Even without Georgia, the outcome of the nationwide election puts Biden in a comfortable lead when it comes to the Electoral College.
+Biden's win in Georgia gives Biden 306 votes to President Donald Trump's 232, according to projections by the Associated Press (AP).

 Ahead of the announcement on Thursday, Trump claimed the Democratic party "got caught" trying to meddle with the election results in Georgia.